 Increased Anxiety and Isolation

-Hoarding disorder is often driven by anxiety, and the pandemic magnified these anxiety levels for those affected.
-The fear of scarcity and limited access to supplies due to lockdown measures may intensify hoarding behaviors, creating a vicious cycle of anxiety and hoarding.
+access to supplies due to lockdown measures may intensify hoarding behaviours, creating a vicious cycle of anxiety and hoarding.
 Moreover, the necessary isolation measures introduced to slow the spread of the virus further aggravate feelings of loneliness and isolation among individuals struggling with hoarding.

 Disrupted Routines and Therapeutic Support